aamc.org does not support this web browser.

 Team: Andrew Childress, PhD; Larry Laufman, EdD

-The Baylor College of Medicine (BCM) Narrative Medicine Program will sponsor and facilitate a range of interactive and educational activities, including creative writing and narrative medicine workshops, storytelling events, and a speaker series.
+Project Description: The Baylor College of Medicine (BCM) Narrative Medicine Program sponsored and facilitated a range of interactive and educational activities, including creative writing and narrative medicine workshops, storytelling events, and a speaker series.

-As part of these activities, medical students, residents, and other healthcare professionals will learn to elicit and write patients’ stories, as well as their own stories of caring for the ill.
-Learners will be introduced to historically marginalized and vulnerable patient populations, including veterans and patients from underprivileged backgrounds who have borne the brunt of the COVID-19 pandemic.
-Learners will also have opportunities to reflect on how to incorporate the humanities into their clinical practice.
+As part of these activities, medical students, residents, and other health care professionals learned to elicit and write patients’ stories, as well as their own stories of caring for patients.
+Learners were introduced to vulnerable patient populations, including veterans and patients from underresourced backgrounds who bore the brunt of the COVID-19 pandemic.
+Learners also had opportunities to reflect on how to incorporate the humanities into their clinical practice.

-Using a variety of quantitative and qualitative research methods, BCM will study how increased exposure to medical humanities activities correlates with learners’ attitudes toward empathy, burnout, emotional intelligence, and communication with patients.
-We will share our approach to these structured humanities-based educational activities and the aggregate results of these resources with regional and national audiences.
+Using a variety of quantitative and qualitative research methods, BCM studied how increased exposure to medical humanities activities correlates with learners’ attitudes toward empathy, burnout, emotional intelligence, and communication with patients.

 Case Western Reserve University School of Medicine